-City Staff, Consultant and the Water Rate Study Ad Hoc Committee met a total of eight times since August 2018, including twice since the February 5, 2019 meeting.
+City Staff, Stantec and the Water Rate Study Ad Hoc Committee met a total of eight times since August 2018, including twice since the February 5, 2019 City Council meeting.
 The public was invited to all eight meetings, including an evening meeting to allow for more residents to attend.
-The meeting minutes are included as Attachment 3.
 The Committee worked with the Consultant and City staff in evaluating several alternative Capital Improvement Program (CIP) project schedules spanning the period from FY 2018-19 through FY 2027-28.
 These CIP alternatives were evaluated with the goal of balancing the need to address critical infrastructure deficiencies while minimizing water rate increases.